 In 2012, the California Right to Know Genetically Engineered Food Act was on the ballot.
 It was simple: “The initiative would simply require food sold in retail outlets to be labeled if it contains genetically engineered ingredients.”

-Why am I telling you?
+Why are we telling you?
 You read labels every time you go to the grocery store.

 Monsanto and agriculture corporations spent $45 million to defeat the California initiative.
 Why?
 Because they apparently can't compete in a “free market” with fully informed consumers.
 Shoppers prefer food that comes from fields rather than laboratories, at least genetically speaking.